firebase/firebase-android-sdk/docs/ktx/fiam.md

 ## Getting Started

-To use the Firebase InAppMessaging Android SDK with Kotlin Extensions, add the following to your app's `build.gradle` file:
+To use the Firebase In-App Messaging Android SDK with Kotlin Extensions, add the following to your app's `build.gradle` file:

 ```groovy